HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Redis, Kafka/Zookeeper and CouchDB come with data persistance disable by default, in order to enable a persistent volume for some of them you have to start the helm chart with the following parameters:

-    kafka.persistence.enabled=true
+    kafka.persistence.enabled=truee
-    kafka.zookeeper.persistence.enabled=true
+    kafka.zookeeper.persistence.enabled=truee
-    couchdb.persistentVolume.enabled=true
+    couchdb.persistentVolume.enabled=truee
-    redis.master.persistence.enabled=true
+    redis.master.persistence.enabled=truee

 Therefore the following command must be executed to install Service Director (Closed Loop example):

     helm install sd-helm sd-chart-repo/sd_helm_chart --set kafka.persistence.enabled=true,kafka.zookeeper.persistence.enabled=true,couchdb.persistentVolume.enabled=true,redis.master.persistence.enabled=true,sdimages.registry=<repo>,sdimages.tag=<image-tag> --namespace sd

 Previously to this step some persistent volumes must be generated in the Kubernetes cluster.
 Some Kubernetes distributions as Minikube or MicroK8S create the PVs for you, therefore the stotage persitence needed for Kafka, Zookeeper, Redis , CouchDB or database pods are automatically handled.
-You can read more information [here](/kubernetes/docs/PersistentVolumes.md#persistent-volumes-in-single-node-configurations)
+You can read more information [here](/kubernetes/docs/PersistentVolumes.md#persistent-volumes-in-single-node-configurations).

 If you have configured dynamic provisioning on your cluster, such that all storage claims are dynamically provisioned using a storage class, as it is described [here](/kubernetes/docs/PersistentVolumes.md#persistent-volumes-in-multi-node-configurations) you can skip the following steps.

-If don't you have dynamic provisioning on your cluster then you need to create it manually and a default storage class, as it is described [here](/kubernetes/docs/PersistentVolumes.md#local-volumes-in-k8s-nodes)
+If don't you have dynamic provisioning on your cluster then you need to create it manually and a default storage class, as it is described [here](/kubernetes/docs/PersistentVolumes.md#local-volumes-in-k8s-nodes).

 ### How to delete Persistent Volumes in Kafka, Zookeeper, Redis and CouchDB
 Deleting the Helm release does not delete the persistent volume claims (PVC) that were created by the dependencies packages in the SD Helm chart.
 This behavior allows you to deploy the chart again with the same release name and keep your Kafka, Zookeeper and CouchDB data.
 However, if you want to erase everything, you must delete the persistent volume claims manually.
 In order to delete every PVC you must issue the following commands: